 People who have reached the age of presbyopia, meaning 40 years old, who must wear glasses both at distance and near (myopia, hypermetropia, astigmatism) and want to get rid of the glasses.

-Only the doctor can tell you whether or not you are a suitable candidate for this intervention after a specific consultation and set of investigations.
+Only the doctor can tell you whether or not you are a suitable candidate for this Presbyopia treatment using the laser blended vision technique, after a specific consultation and set of investigations.

 Can PRESBYOND be an option for me?

 It is important to understand that presbyopia affects all people at some point in their lives.
-There is a variety of corrective options, ranging from glasses, contact lenses, to laser surgery and replacing the lens with a multifocal artificial one.
+There is a variety of options for presbyopia correction, ranging from glasses, contact lenses, to laser surgery and replacing the lens with a multifocal artificial one.
 To find out what options are suited in your case and which is best for you and your lifestyle, we look forward to a consultation.